 2011: The first Musical Shabbat of 2011 is scheduled to take place at Temple Judah in Cedar Rapids, IA.

 2011(2nd of Shevat, 5771): Israel Defense Forces soldier Sgt.
 Nadav Rotenberg, 20, was killed today and four were wounded in a violent encounter with Palestinian militants near the border between Israel and Gaza.
 The wounded soldiers were treated on the spot and then evacuated by helicopter to Soroka Hospital in Be'er Sheva.
-An IDF paratroopers patrol noticed a group of people armed and approaching the barrier separating Gaza from Israel, under cover of darkness and fog this evening, close to the Kibbutz Be'eri, according to the IDF.
+An IDF paratroopers patrol noticed a group of people armed and approaching the barrier separating Gaza from Israel, under cover or darkness and fog this evening, close to the Kibbutz Be'eri, according to the IDF.
 It is presumed that the armed group was planning to lay explosives at the foot of the barrier.
 IDF soldiers were taken by surprise and four of them were wounded, one of them mortally.
 The soldiers shot in the direction of the shooters, but it has not yet been ascertained whether the militants were hit by the IDF fire.
 The family of Rotenberg, 20, of Moshav Ramot Hashavim was informed of his death.
 One of the soldiers was seriously wounded.
 The other three soldiers were lightly wounded.
 A preliminary IDF investigation concluded that friendly-fire was responsible for the death of Sgt.
 Rotenberg and for the wounding of the other IDF soldiers.
 The IDF had apparently launched the mortars at the militants who were observed on the border, but for some unknown reason one of the mortars strayed and struck the soldiers.

 2011: Israel’s departing intelligence chief said he believes Iran will not be able to build a nuclear weapon before 2015 at the earliest, Israeli news media reported today, in a revised and surprisingly upbeat assessment of Tehran’s nuclear capabilities.
-The new assessment could reduce international fears of a confrontation over Iran’s nuclear program, at least temporarily

 2011: After premiering at the Telluride Film Festival, “The King’s Speech” a film about King George VI for which David Seidler won the Oscar for best original screenplay was released in London today.